mike-aalyria/dotfiles/README.md

 ## What's Included

 Minimal but complete setup for remote development:
-- Zsh with Oh My Zsh + Starship prompt
+- Zsh with Oh My Zsh and custom prompt
 - Bash fallback configuration
 - Git config with useful aliases
 - Shared aliases for both shells